Fall 2017 Session - Seminar in Tropical Medicine: Globalization and the Impact on Houston Health

 Global Health Policy - variety of global health policy topics such as science and technology policy, health law and policy, health policy and planning for the elimination of health disparities and the reduction of poverty along with a contemporary policy debate.

-One Health - concept and need for expanded collaborations between physicians, veterinarians, researchers, and policy makers to attain optimal health for people, animals and the environment.
+One Health - concept and need for expanded collaboration between physicians, veterinarians, researchers, and policy makers to attain optimal health for people, animals and the environment.

 Tropical Medicine Abroad - Tropical medicine abroad particularly in low-resource settings.
-The seminar presented major advances, gaps and constraints for identifying, preventing, treating and managing neglected tropical diseases that disproportionately afflict "the bottom billion," the world's poorest people and to discuss innovative and effective solutions to these challenges.
+The seminar presents major advances, gaps and constraints for identifying, preventing, treating and managing neglected tropical diseases that disproportionately afflict "the bottom billion," world's poorest people and to discuss innovative and effective solutions to these challenges.